-- Planning for regeneration will be vital in reshaping and reimagining the future use of each of our town centres.
-The County Council will work with our District and Borough Council partners in developing plans for how we will support the transformation of our towns, as and when appropriate.
-Each plan will need to be bespoke for each place given the role of each town centre will differ, as will the required support and interventions.
+- Planning for regeneration will be vital in reshaping and reimagining the future use of each of our towns and local centres.
+The County Council will work with our District and Borough Council partners in developing plans for how we will support the transformation of our towns and local centres, as and when appropriate.
+Each plan will need to be bespoke for each place given the role of each centre will differ, as will the required support and interventions.

-- To support the creation of plans for our towns, the County Council will develop a town centre prospectus to clearly articulate our ambitions, our existing assets and our potential role and offer.
-This will include a clear set of criteria to identify the projects and programmes that will be the focus of the County Council and ensure the benefits of our investment in any town centre scheme are maximised.
+- To support the creation of plans for our towns and local centres, the County Council will develop a town and local centre prospectus to clearly articulate our ambitions, our existing assets and our potential role and offer.
+This will include a clear set of criteria to identify the projects and programmes that will be the focus of the County Council and ensure the benefits of our investment in any scheme is maximised.

 - The Government has already invested substantially in a few of our town centres in recent years and the expectation is that this investment will continue.
-We will also continue to intervene and invest in our town centres, where this is agreed within the plan for each town.
-It is our expectation that our intervention will leverage additional investment into the town centres, including from Government and the private sector.
+We will also continue to intervene and invest in our towns and local centres, where this is agreed within the plan for each area.
+It is our expectation that our intervention will leverage additional investment into the centre, including from Government and the private sector.

-- The County Council has many assets within our town centres and high streets including offices, libraries, registration offices and land interests.
-We will therefore ensure we are maximising the use of our existing assets to support the redevelopment of our town centres and high streets.
+- The County Council has many assets within our towns, local centres and high streets including offices, libraries, registration offices and land interests.
+We will therefore ensure we are maximising the use of our existing assets to support the redevelopment of our centres and high streets.

-- Through our responsibilities for highways, the County Council has a vital role in enabling people to access our town centres safely and reliably.
-We will continue to invest in our highway network to support the redevelopment of our towns.
-We have invested substantially in the sustainable transport infrastructure of the county in recent years and will continue to do so to ensure people can access our town centres using clean, green forms of transport, including consideration of how we can support the rollout of electric vehicle charging points.
+- Through our responsibilities for highways, the County Council has a vital role in enabling people to access our towns and local centres safely and reliably.
+We will continue to invest in our highway network to support the redevelopment of our towns and local centres.
+We have invested substantially in the sustainable transport infrastructure of the county in recent years and will continue to do so to ensure people can access our centres using clean, green forms of transport, including consideration of how we can support the rollout of electric vehicle charging points.

 Priority: Higher skilled, higher paid workforce

-The impacts of the pandemic, the UK’s exit from the European Union and longer-term socio-demographic issues including the country’s ageing workforce present skills challenges both now and in the future.
+Global economic and social events and longer-term socio-demographic issues including the country’s ageing workforce present skills challenges both now and in the future.
 Whilst the true impact of some of these issues remains unclear and will be for some time, they have already resulted in a mismatch between the skills required by businesses and those of the workforce, particularly within certain industries.
-Addressing this mismatch will be vital, with the Institute for Fiscal Studies describing the labour market as the “lynchpin of the recovery.”
+Addressing this mismatch will be vital.
 Enhancing our partnership approach will provide greater resilience to future economic shocks and facilitate the development and implementation of both local and national interventions in a more co-ordinated and effective way.